France in the Middle Ages: Royal finances

 The king was expected to survive on the revenues of the "domaine royal", or lands that belonged to him directly.
 In times of need, the taille, an "exceptional" tax could be imposed and collected; this resource was increasingly required during the protracted wars of the 14th–15th centuries and the taille became permanent in 1439, when the right to collect taxes in support of a standing army was granted to Charles VII of France during the Hundred Years' War.

 To oversee the Kingdom's revenues and expenditure, the French King first relied solely on the Curia Regis.
 However, by the mid-12th century, the Crown entrusted its finances to the Knights Templar, who maintained a banking establishment in Paris.
 The royal Treasury was henceforth organized like a bank and salaries and revenues were transferred between accounts.
 Royal accounting officers in the field, who sent revenues to the Temple, were audited by the King's Court, which had special clerks assigned to work at the Temple.
 These financial specialists came to be called the Curia in Compotis and sat in special sessions of the King's Court for dealing with financial business.
 From 1297, accounts were audited twice yearly after Midsummer Day (24 June) and Christmas.
 In time, what was once a simple Exchequer of Receipts developed into a central auditing agency, branched off, and eventually specialized into a full-time court.

-In 1256, Saint Louis issued a decree ordering all mayors, burghesses, and town councilmen to appear before the King's sovereign auditors of the Exchequer (French gens des comptes) in Paris to render their final accounts.
+In 1256, Saint Louis issued a decree ordering all mayors, burgesses, and town councilmen to appear before the King's sovereign auditors of the Exchequer (French gens des comptes) in Paris to render their final accounts.
 The King's Court's general secretariat had members who specialized in finance and accountancy and could receive accounts.
 A number of maîtres lais were commissioned to sit as the King's Exchequer (comptes du Roi).